bruceLstanton/securecrt-session-generator-for-cml/README.md

 ## Usage - Windows

 ### Scripted Method
-- Execute the **crt_session_generator.bat** from the source directory or via a shortcut to it.
+- Execute the **crt_session_generator.bat** from the source directory or via a shortcut to it
-- Follow the prompts in the terminal.
+- Follow the prompts in the terminal

 ### Manual Method
-- Open a command prompt/PowerShell session.
+- Open a command prompt/PowerShell session
 - Navigate to the source directory.
 Execute the following command:

         .\venv\Scripts\python.exe session_gen.py